-For the period October 1, 2020 through September 30, 2021, SBG found that while the NRC established an effective agency-wide information security program and practices, there are weaknesses that may have some impact on the agency's ability to optimally protect the NRC's systems and information.
+For the period October 1, 2019 through September 30, 2020, SBG found that while the NRC established an effective agency-wide information security program and practices, there are weaknesses that may have some impact on the agency's ability to adequately protect the NRC's systems and information.

-Please provide information on actions taken or planned on each of the recommendations within 30 calendar days of the date of this report.
+Please provide information on actions taken or planned on each of the recommendation(s) within 30 days of the date of this memorandum.
 Actions taken or planned are subject to OIG follow-up as stated in Management Directive 6.1.